-Area (figure 3.2) Element between dwelling and unheated loft space R u Room in roof built into a pitched roof insulated at ceiling level insulated wall of room in roof 0.5 or insulated ceiling of room below 0.5
+Area (figure 3.2) Element between dwelling and unheated loft space R u Room in roof built into a pitched insulated wall of room in roof 0.5 roof insulated at ceiling level or insulated ceiling of room below 0.5

 If the insulation follows the slope of the roof, the U-value should be calculated in the plane of the slope.
-For existing dwellings see Appendix S.
+For existing dwellings see RdSAP 10 specification.